 My zines are mostly personal zines, or perzines.
-I talk about my life–mental health, gender and sexuality, disabled permaculture, gardening, vegan cookzines, serving soup to hungry people,
+I talk about my life.

-Sacred Peace Walk, alphabet zines about growing up a lost child, suicide notes, prayers, poetry…
+- alphabet zines about growing up a lost child

 Something else I love is Trike Diaries!
-It’s new as of 2020.
+There are two issues of that one too.

-Throughout the 29 issues, I talk about voices, moods, radical mental health, what mental illness is, psych meds, being rediagnosed with schizoaffective disorder, applying for Social Security, self-care, other-care, the Icarus Project, family, paranoia, and feelings.
+Throughout the issues, I talk about voices, moods, radical mental health, what “mental illness” is, psych meds, being rediagnosed with schizoaffective disorder, applying for Social Security, self-care, other-care, the Icarus Project, family, paranoia, autism, gender, feelings, the death of my dad, and the death of my mom.

 All issues are in print and available for trade.
 Please contact me to put a trade into motion.